 Paul Cons insisted Hot should end on a high and jacket it in with spirits still hovering ten feet above the ground in anticipation.
 But there was still Zumbar, a retarded cabaret night with fire-eaters and a Wheel-of-Fortune.
 DJ Dave Haslam's Temperance Club continued too; breaking new ground with idiosyncratic and open-minded mix of music from James to Mantronix; James Brown to The Smiths, which had much to do with the wide-trousers revolution called Baggy and the fact that, from the great Happy Mondays down, all Manchester bands began sounding like James Brown's Funky Drummer played by The Velvet Underground.
 Manchester and The Hacienda in particular was, as a direct result of all this, an underage tourist attraction.

+A scally sub cult called The Baldricks (named after RowanAtkinson's comic creation with the daft bowl headed hair cut) were led by little Martin who DJ-ed alongside Pickering at the increasingly frenetic Nude Fridays.
+Dressed in clothed four sizes too big for them, they got a photo taken around Bernard Sumner's new Mercedes.
 The English Acid phenomenon made the cover of Time and Newsweek.
 Void, Shiva and Hallucienda nights followed Hot.
 The portable swimming pool at Hot had made such a splash that Paul Con's tried a one-off called Wet at Hathersage Road baths not far from the club.
 A Wet flyer promised, 'synchronized swimming and water dodgems'.
 On paper all this now looks like gimmicky bollocks with just a hint of exploitation.
 At the time it was more a case of people just wanting to do stupid things while off their knackers.

+It was at this time that, during a London photo shoot lining up the main house offenders for yet another What The Fuck's Going On? piece, Mike Pickering met Graham Park - one of the very few DJ's outside London who, like Pickering, had become obsessed.
+The two got on like an Acid House on fire and phone numbers were exchanged.
 A few weeks later Mike called the Scots refugee in Nottingham and asked if he could fill in for him while he was away.
 Graham jumped at the chance.
 By the time Mike got back, things had gone so well with Graham playing on Fridays that it was decided that the two would share the night from then on.
 Graham, like Dasilva, was a superb and inventive mixer who made his mark on the club in no uncertain terms.

 Relying on what was written at the time, from 1989 onwards, you might have thought The Hacienda did little more than fend off the attentions of the Police, watch people get stabbed or die from taking ecstasy, close, re-open and close again while struggling to maintain the place dictated by 1988 and all that.
 But we're talking about eight years to date.
 And in that time The Hacienda has hosted the ultra successful Gay night Flesh (all the madness of Hot in high heels), let a former fan called Sasha play a few times (queues around the block and then around again), ripped up a well used dance floor and sold it (10 quid a piece, you planks) let Rolph Harris on stage for a can-you-tell-what-it-is-yet painting class, and allow a proper wedding to take place on stage giving journalists like me the chance to go on about The Hacienda as a church at great and pretentious length.

+In a Coals-To-Newcastle sensation the club had even toured America to enthusiastic response from white people who had techno explained to them in a thick north Manchester accents.
 All of this however, is still overshadowed by the death in July 1989 of teenager Clare Leighton, the unfortunate victim of an extreme reaction to ecstasy.
 Drugs had helped the club plot its peaks and, during the post '88 period, they would shadow it's worst times.

 The comparatively innocent and embarrassingly titled Summer Of Love, a kind of blissful narcotic honeymoon, was soon spoiled by greedy dealers and cash-counting drug bosses fighting for control of a drug-taking frenzy on a scale none of them had witnessed before.
 The Hacienda became the backdrop to a struggle for control and supremacy.
 During 1990 with Clare Leighton's tragic death obviously in mind, the police had, under Operation Clubwatch, infiltrated The Hacienda seeming to conclude that the dealers, the problem and the club were one and the same.
 In May 1990 they informed manager Paul Mason of their intention to oppose an upcoming license renewal.
 At a hearing on 23 July 1990, having secured the assistance of George Carmen QC, fresh from helping fence-toothed comedian Ken Dodd in a much publicized tax rap, the club was granted six months to sort out the problems - no mean task in anybody's book.